Peripheral Ulcerative Keratitis / Marginal Corneal Ulcers

-The ulcer forms as part of your body's reaction to bacteria (germs).
+The ulcer forms as part of the body's reaction to a mild bacterial infection.
 Some bacteria are trapped in the eyelids, and some are naturally present on the surface of everyone's eyes.
 The bacteria may invade the surface of the cornea, and your body's immune system reacts to the bacteria to make the ulcer.
 When the body 'overreacts' an ulcer forms.

 There are two parts to the treatment:

 - Steroid eyedrops: these stop the eye's immune system overreacting and so allows the ulcer to heal.
 The steroid drops, such as prednisolone or dexamethasone, generally have no side effects for the short time they are needed (1-3 weeks).
 The ulcer usually gets a little better in a day, and completely better in a week.
 Steroid drops have to be used withae due to sie effects.

 - Usually an antibiotic drop is needed such as chloramphenicol to stop a more serious infection of the cornea.